diazridzky/Customer-Personality-Segmentation/README.md

 * Highest number of customers who have loyalty with the company for a long period of time

 2. 38% of customers
-* Slightly lower number of Postgraduates than 48% of people
+* Slightly lower number of Postgraduates than 48% of customers
-* It's the same circumstances as 48% of people but slightly lower number of people
+* It's the same circumstances as 48% of customers but slightly lower number of customers
 * Have an approximately 40k-80k of income
 * Around 30 to 70 years old with the maximum around 45 to 60 years old
 * Bought approximately 500-1700 products